-Since World War II, Sister André has been a member of the Catholic order Sisters of Charity, serving orphans, the elderly, and hospital patients.
-One hallmark of Catholic religious life is communal living—which typically includes communal eating.
-We'd venture to guess this is one key to Sister André's long life.
+Since World War II, Sister André was a member of the Catholic order Sisters of Charity, serving orphans, the elderly, and hospital patients.
+One hallmark of a Catholic religious life is communal living—which extends to eating among people as well.
+We'd venture to guess this was one key to Sister André's long life.

 Science has plenty to say about the benefits of sitting down to meals with family and friends.
-Research from Oxford University reveals that the more often people eat with others, the more happy and satisfied they're likely to feel.
+Research from Oxford University reveals that the more often people eat with others, the happier and more satisfied they're likely to feel.
 A 2013 study in the Journal of Nutrition Education and Behavior also found that, across the lifespan, eating with others was associated with a healthier diet.

 Savor your favorite foods.

 You might be surprised by Sister André's most-cited dietary choices.
-The nun has told reporters of her "guilty secret" of enjoying chocolate and wine on a regular basis.
-(Find out what happens when you eat chocolate every day.)
+In fact, according to Forbes, the nun told reporters of her "guilty secret" of enjoying chocolate and wine on a regular basis.

-Though these pleasures may seem "guilty," there's a lot to be said for the power of food enjoyment.
+Though these pleasures may seem "guilty," there's a lot to be said for the power of enjoying your food.
 Savoring food can boost mood and relieve stress—two important pieces of the longevity puzzle.
 After all, happiness is associated with a longer life!
 One study showed that people with better moods were 35% less likely to die over the course of five years.

 Practice moderation (especially with alcohol).

-Despite Sister André's confession of imbibing alcohol, she states that she drinks just one glass of wine per day.
-This falls in line with the Centers for Disease Control and Prevention's (CDC) guidelines for "moderate" drinking for women.
+Despite Sister André's confession of imbibing alcohol, she stated that it was just one glass of wine she sipped on per day, which falls in line with the CDC guidelines for "moderate" drinking for women.

 Back to chocolate and wine (we didn't think you'd mind).
 Sister André's two favorite foods aren't just delicious—they happen to be loaded with antioxidants.
 Red wine contains the antioxidant resveratrol, which might support heart health by warding off blood vessel damage, reducing harmful LDL cholesterol, and preventing blood clots.
 Chocolate—especially the dark variety—has numerous antioxidants that might also reduce the risk of heart disease.

-In general, for a longer life, you can't go wrong choosing nutrient-dense, high-antioxidant foods.
-(Learn why antioxidants are so helpful for extending your life.)
-Chocolate and wine aren't the only ones!
+In general, for a longer life, you can't go wrong by choosing nutrient-dense, high-antioxidant foods, and chocolate and wine aren't the only ones!
 Fruits like berries and citrus, vegetables like leafy greens and artichokes, and plant-based proteins like nuts and beans all pack a major antioxidant punch.
 As antioxidants dial down inflammation throughout the body, they help reduce the risk of age-related diseases.
 Sounds like a delicious formula for a long and healthy life.